Kanav31/Timepass-game-repo/README.md

 3. Click on the **Authorize** 🔒 button (top right in Swagger UI).
    - Enter the token in this the box that will be visible:

-Once authorized, the locked 🔒 endpoints become unlocked and you can try them out.
+Once authorized, you will get access to all the authorize paths

 ---